-Arno was also my first interview for the Van Bikes project, and in his the first few moments of our interview this spring, at Hillcrest Community Centre, not far from both our homes, he addressed the two faces of the cycling advocacy movement:
+He was my first interview for Van Bikes.
+In the first few moments of our interview in the spring of 2017 at Hillcrest Community Centre, he described the cycling advocacy movement:

 It’s two parts.
 It’s encouraging the decision-makers to do way more to make cycling an everyday, safe, convenient activity.
 Getting the decision-makers on board — that’s probably the most important.